IMPLEMENTATION | April 22, 2020

 The aim statement may include an overarching, long-term goal as well as a more specific SMART aim.
 A SMART goal should be specific, measurable, actionable, relevant and time bound.

 You want your overall goal to be supported by performance metrics that will help you assess whether a change is resulting in improvement.
 Be sure to select measures that address the most important aspects of the improvement – using too many can potentially result in information overload on the staff.
-It’s also important to establish how the data will be collected and how it will be communicated with staff members.
+It’s also important to establish how to collect the data and how to communicate it with staff members.

 Identify Challenges and Barriers